-From the UK, Scorpius is too low to properly appear above our southern horizon in the summer.
+From northerly latitudes in the Northern Hemisphere, Scorpius is too low to properly appear above the southern horizon in the summer.

 We get to see the northern portion, the part that includes the creature’s heart marked by the orange supergiant Antares (Alpha (α) Scorpii).